 But Professor Chakravaty does conflate the two definitions in her article.
 She implies that civility is deliberately used by the civil powers to marginalize and oppress.
 In a minute I’ll discuss the history of civility, but first, I note that Chakravaty goes beyond conflating the two different meanings of 'civil' -– she brings in 'servility' as well. “’Civil’ and ‘servile,’” she writes, “the terms slip from one to the other.”

-You could be the proprietor of the inn at Lyme, bowing and smiling, as he welcomes the visitors from Uppercross, apologizing because its "so entirely out of season," and his street is "no thoroughfare of Lyme," and there is "no expectation of company.”
+You could be the proprietor of the inn at Lyme in Persuasion, bowing and smiling, as he welcomes the visitors from Uppercross, apologizing because its "so entirely out of season," and his street is "no thoroughfare of Lyme," and there is "no expectation of company.”
 The inn-keeper takes his civility too far, into the realm of servility.
 Yes, people sometimes do this.
 But servility is not the same thing as civility, not in Latin, not in English and not in reality, however much slipping you do.

 Professor Chakravarty also says--as though it were somehow significant--“the assonance between [‘civil’ and ‘servile’] is immediately heard, noted, ratified.”